-Fast facts

-- > SUED is a £70 million, six-year > SUED has shared its work in programme supported by and Development Office (FCDO).
-The programme managing agent is Tetra Tech International Development - > The programme supports 12 fast growing municipalities to develop sustainable - > Atkins has worked closely with 12 municipalities to complete their Urban Economic Plans (UEPs) - > With Atkins technical support Isiolo, Malindi, Iten and Kisii municipalities were able to conduct pre-feasibility studies in select projects in preparation for investment for Defence) H.E.
-Eugene Wamalwa Wangamati kick start the UEP development process in Bungoma Municipality

-- -2021, Jumuiya Agribusiness and Blue Economy Investment Conference, UK Investment Forum and British Chamber of Commerce Kenya. - > SUED has put together knowledge pieces on our work sharing our success knowledge sharing platform: Knowledge Centre | SUED Kenya

-Using integrated water catchment and management system to address flooding in Isiolo
+Fast facts SUED is a £70 million, six-year > SUED has shared its work in programme supported by the Foreign, Commonwealth and Development Office (FCDO).
+The programme managing agent is Tetra Tech International Development - > The programme supports 12 fast growing municipalities to develop sustainable - Atkins has worked closely with 12 municipalities to complete their Urban Economic Plans (UEPs) -2021, Jumuiya Agribusiness and Blue Economy Investment Conference, UK Investment Forum and British Chamber of Commerce - Kenya.
+SUED has put together knowledge pieces on our work sharing our success knowledge sharing platform: Knowledge Centre | SUED Kenya Using integrated water catchment and management system to address flooding in Isiolo

 Using a nature based approach to support CBD regeneration in Eldoret

-Coastal conservation and protection to support economic development in Lamu RTPI Planning is Global Fifteen
+Coastal conservation and protection to

+support economic development in Lamu